ces-peie/flu-global-edinburgh/README.md

 but the data and metadata requirements are available and we will develop the data analysis concurrently with the negotiation of the terms of collaboration.

+## Data availability

+Placeholder datasets will be included in this public repository while data sharing terms are agreed.